You could save a rare £100 on the Dyson Airwrap for Amazon Prime Day 2025

 Don’t miss a rare saving on the beauty world’s most coveted hair tool

-This premium tool usually comes with a steep price tag, but Amazon’s October sale is knocking £100 off the latest Dyson airwrap i.d (reviewed here) – making now the perfect (and final) time to buy.
+This premium tool comes with a steep price tag, but Amazon’s October sale reduces the price of the latest Dyson airwrap i.d (reviewed here) by £100 – making now the perfect time to invest.

 Follow live: Latest Amazon Prime Day offers